rebelthor/bambu-lab-pen-plotter/README.md

 **Start G-code:**

 * Replace the **entire block** with the following code.
-* *What this does:* The modified start sequence runs through the normal printer initialization (homing, bed leveling, heating), then forces the bed down 50mm and parks the toolhead at the front-center position.
+* *What this does:* The modified start sequence runs through the normal printer initialization (homing, bed leveling, heating), then forces the bed down 50mm.
 The final `M400 U1` command triggers a pause, during which you can safely attach the pen module without risk of collision.*
 ```
 ;===== machine: P1S ====================
 ;===== date: 20240919 ==================